The OPA is bound by directives issued under the Electricity Act, 1998 by the Minister of Energy which articulate government policy.

 The OPA is directed to work with those remote First Nation communities where transmission connection is not identified as economic in the OPA’s plans, and other appropriate parties, in order to develop and implement solutions for on-site renewable generation projects that reduce their dependency on diesel fuel and which promote the use of renewable energy sources.
 Where plans are not already in place, the OPA shall work with these remote communities to analyze options and develop plans by the end of 2014.

-The Minister requests that the OPA work closely with the Independent Electricity System Operator and jointly report back to the Minister with a proposed design and outline for an energy storage procurement framework by January 31, 2014.
+The Minister requests that the OPA work closely with the IESO and jointly report back to the Minister with a proposed design and outline for an energy storage procurement framework by January 31, 2014.

 December 16, 2013